lisakalex/mkdocs/docs/docker/import-data-in-docker-mysql.md

+---
+title: Import data in docker MySQL

+---

 To import data into a MySQL database running inside a Docker container, you can follow these steps.
 You can either import a SQL dump file during the container creation process or use a running container to import the data.

 ### **1. Import Data During Docker Container Initialization**

 You can place your SQL dump file (e.g., `mydatabase_dump.sql`) into a Docker volume or mount a directory from your host and use Docker's `docker-entrypoint-initdb.d` feature.
 MySQL will automatically import any SQL file placed in this directory when the container starts.

 Here’s how to do it:

 #### Docker Compose Example:

 Create a `docker-compose.yml` file:

 ```yaml